-The incorrectly called "Plains " Game
+Hunting The Incorrectly Called "Plains " Game

-Look at the astonishing list of what South African meat and trophy hunters have available as a matter of course:
+Look at the list of what South African meat and trophy hunters have available as a matter of course:

 Red and grey duiker.
 Springbok.
 Blesbok.
 Bontebok.
 Impala.
 Bushbuck.
 Grey rhebok.
 Reedbuck.
 Mountain reedbuck (or "Rooi-ribbok", related to the reedbuck).
 Red hartebeest.
 Tsessebe (the fastest ungulate in Africa).
 Zebra.
 Black wildebeest.
 Blue wildebeest.
 Nyala.
 Kudu.
 Gemsbok.
 Roan.
 Sable.
 Waterbuck.
 Eland (The heaviest antelope on earth).
 Warthog.
 Bushpig.

-The forever-issue that hunters debate on forums and around the camp fire is: "Which calibre is best for Africa?".
+The forever-issue that hunters debate on forums and around the camp fire is: "Which calibre is best for Africa?"

-Many years of experience has shown that the heavier bullets in either 7mm or the .30 calibres work better in Africa and not necessarily the speediest.
+Many years of experience has shown that the heavier bullets in either 7mm or the .30 calibres work better in Africa, and not necessarily the speediest.
 If you arrive with a 30-06 / .308W and 180 gr bullets, or .280 Rem / 7x57mm Mauser / 7mm-08 with bullets in the 175-160gr range your outfitter will be impressed and no doubt you'll be able to impress us with the way you shoot them.
 What iscritical is that the hunter should invest in proven quality bonded core bullets.
 In commercially loaded ammunition none equals the Federal Fusion series.

 Should you experience a need for it, locally manufactured ammunition will serve you well; it is plentiful in .375 H&H / .300 Winchester Mag. / 30-06 Sprg / .308 W / 7x64 Brenneke / 7mm Rem Mag / 7x57 Mauser / .270 W. The local PMP Group manufactures excellent ammunition with on-target performance right up there with the best in the world and arguably more accurate than most.

 Cape buffalo, lion and leopard are our speciality in South Africa; elephant in Zimbabwe.
-And - for that special wild, old Africa hunt we have the best you can ask for: lion, leopard, Cape buffalo and sable in the far north of Mozambique, bordering Tanzania.
+And - for that especially wild, old Africa hunt we have the best you can ask for: lion, leopard, Cape buffalo and sable in the far north of Mozambique, bordering Tanzania.
 Hunt in the true Robert Ruark, Harry Manners, Peter Capstick and Peter Flack style.
 It will be THE Africa experience you will never forget.

 To have a unique experience combine a Cape buffalo with a real trophy sized (meaning VERY BIG), very dark brown bull giraffe.
-Giraffe is not officially deemed "dangerous game", and indeed they will rather walk away from humans - but tourists who approached too close by car have paid dearly for such foolishness as a single kick from those powerful hind legs will render a vehicle's cooling system in pieces right there.
+Giraffe is not officially deemed "dangerous game", and indeed they will rather canter away from humans - but tourists who approached too close by car have paid dearly for such foolishness as a single kick from those powerful hind legs will render a vehicle's cooling system in pieces right there.

 What calibre for dangerous game?

 We advise our clients to bring their .375 H&H rifles to Africa because it has very manageable recoil which allows for sufficient practice to ensure perfect shot placement.
-Honestly, with well constructed bullets (S.A. made Peregrines, GS Custom, Rhino - and USA made Barnes, Swift A-Frame of 300 gr. the .375 H&H has the required performance to cleanly kill anything Africa has to offer, and its mild recoil allows the shooter to practice a lot and consistently put the bullet where it is supposed to go.
+Honestly, with well constructed bullets (S.A. made Peregrines, GS Custom, Rhino - and USA made Barnes, Swift A-Frame of 300 gr.) the .375 H&H has the required performance to cleanly kill anything Africa has to offer, and its mild recoil allows the shooter to practice a lot and consistently put the bullet where it is supposed to go.

 A heavier calibre which causes you to flinch and miss that vital spot is a real liability and not an asset; a hard kicking .458"+ will NOT do you any good if your shot placement is off the mark.
 Locally manufactured ammunition for the .375 H&H is plentiful and efficient.
 Also, to make us smile, your big bore will not have a muzzle brake so we shall not look foolish by needing to wear ear protection out in the bush.
 If you own a .416 Rigby and you can shoot it well you are talking my language!